anshikasaxena0912/AnsibleTask/README.md

 I have also tested and verified the solution :)

-Note: I am making use of hosts file which is inside my /etc/ansible directory
+ansible-playbook nginx.yaml -- to run the playbook again the default hosts file

-for running the playbook we need to use the below command:
+ansible-playbook nginx.yaml --check -> To perform dry-run.

-ansible-playbook nginx.yaml -> to run the playbook again the default hosts file ansible-playbook nginx.yaml --check -> To perform dry-run. ansible-playbook -i {inventory file path} nginx.yaml -> to run the playbook when running against a different invenoty file.
+ansible-playbook -i {inventory file path} nginx.yaml -> to run the playbook when running against a different invenoty file.